First winter storm of many forces water rescues, knocks out power and creates dangerous travel conditions

 “We can’t stress enough to not drive through high water for any reason at all,” first responders in Kanawha County urged on social media Thursday morning.

 There were also multiple tornado warnings as a line of severe thunderstorms tracked across Kentucky and into West Virginia Thursday morning.
-At least one confirmed tornado spawned from these storms near Booneville, in eastern Kentucky’s Owsley County.
+At least one confirmed tornado spawned from these storms near Booneville, in eastern Kentucky’s Owsley County, while there were reports of a possible tornado causing “significant damage and injury” in Tennessee’s Morgan County.
+The National Weather Service also warned that the possible tornado had damaged several houses and toppled trees.

-Power outages from the storm’s ice and severe thunderstorms were ticking upward Thursday morning.
-More than 90,000 homes and businesses were without power in Ohio, West Virginia, Virginia, Maryland, Pennsylvania and New Jersey as of 11 a.m.
-ET.
+More than 90,000 homes and businesses lost power in Ohio, West Virginia, Virginia, Maryland, Pennsylvania and New Jersey Thursday because of severe thunderstorms and ice.

-Dangerous amounts of ice will build up in parts of Pennsylvania, western Maryland and West Virginia.
-This amount can weigh down trees and power lines — causing power outages — and make travel dangerous to borderline impossible.
+Dangerous amounts of ice up to 0.30 inches accumulated in parts of Pennsylvania, western Maryland and West Virginia.
+It was enough to weigh down trees and power lines — causing power outages — and made travel dangerous to borderline impossible.

-The ongoing storm created hazardous travel conditions Wednesday night into Thursday morning as it spread a sloppy mess of icy precipitation over much of the Midwest and parts of the Northeast.
-Traffic crashes were reported in Illinois, Michigan, Ohio and Pennsylvania.
+Traffic crashes were reported in Illinois, Michigan, Ohio and Pennsylvania Thursday morning in the icy mess.

+Two people were injured when a transport ambulance rolled over and crashed in eastern Pennsylvania’s Schuylkill County Thursday morning, CNN affiliate WFMZ reported.
+Sleet and freezing rain were ongoing in the region at the time, weather observations show.

-Flight delays and cancellations were also stacking up Thursday morning.
-More than 500 flights into or out of the US were cancelled and 1,600 were delayed.
-Airports in Philadelphia, Washington, DC, Boston and the New York City area were experience the most issues.
+Flight delays and cancellations also stacked up.
+More than 500 flights into or out of the US were cancelled and 2,800 were delayed.
+Airports in Philadelphia, Washington, DC, Boston and the New York City area experienced the most issues.

-Snow, sleet, freezing rain and rain will expand farther north and reach much of New England by Thursday afternoon, but southern parts of the Northeast will gradually change over from an icy mix to rain as warmer air arrives.
+Snow, sleet, freezing rain and rain expanded into much of New England Thursday afternoon after precipitation largely ended in southern parts of the Northeast.

 More storms incoming